-3.1 Measurement and Geometry
+3.2 Measurement and Geometry

-- a. analyzes attributes of shapes, including symmetry and properties of their lines and angles - b. solves problems involving measurement and conversions of measurement units - c. solves mathematical and real-world problems involving angle measure, perimeter, area, surface area, and volume - d. solves problems involving congruence and similarity and describes congruence in terms of a sequence of rotations, reflections, and translations and similarity in terms of a sequence of rotations, reflections, translations, and dilations - e. graphs points and shapes on the coordinate plane to solve mathematical and realworld problems f. applies the Pythagorean theorem to solve a variety of problems, including distance problems in the coordinate plane
+- a. analyzes attributes of shapes, including symmetry and properties of their lines and angles - b. solves problems involving measurement and conversions of measurement units - c. solves mathematical and real-world problems involving angle measure, perimeter, area, surface area, and volume - d. solves problems involving congruence and analyzes congruence in terms of a sequence of transformations (e.g., rotations, reflections, and translations) - e. graphs points and shapes on the coordinate plane to solve mathematical and realworld problems - f. applies the Pythagorean theorem to solve a variety of problems, including distance problems in the coordinate plane - g. solves problems involving similarity and analyzes similarity in terms of scale factors and similarity transformations